mmcdonnell1/datasciencecourseragetting-cleaningdata/README.md

   A. Use the merge function to append the correct activity label to each master data set record.

 5. Update labels to be descriptive and tidy

+  A. Input underscores between each descriptive word/abbreviation.

+  B. Convert X, Y, and Z to x_axis, y_xis, and z_axis to be more descriptive.

+  C. Convert the t and f prefixes to "time" and "frequency" to be more descriptive.

+  D. Replace/remove non-descriptive (e.g. "-", "()") and repetitive values.

+  E. Convert variable names to lower case

+  F. Add new labels to data set

 6. Create a second tidy data set with the average of each variable for each activity and each subject